barberezra/final-project/Daily Report Not Jack.md

 # 5/8/19: A New Hope
 So that one didn't work.
 What a surprise.
 However, a new library shows promise, so much so that Riley wants to see it and asked me to email it to him.

+# 5/14/19: The Empire Strikes Back
+A little progress what made, and I was able to input and control what the index html displayed.